altfatterz/learning-azure/az-305/4-design-for-identity-security/README.md

+## Chapter 4 - Design for Identity Security

 - `Key Concepts`
     - Traditionally security was based on the network perimeter
     - Cloud changed the resource hosting and access model